openreplay/documentation/content/plugins/mobx.md

 metaDescription: "MobX plugin for OpenReplay."
 ---

 This plugin allows you to capture `MobX` events and inspect them later on while replaying session recordings.
 This is very useful for understanding and fixing issues.
+At this moment, we support `MobX` up to v4.

 ## Installation